This project was developed at Kuriosity Robotics for the FIRST Tech Challenge competition.

 We use MPC primarily as a path following algorithm - it needs a precomputed path through state space.
 This way, the optimizer does not need to do any high-level path planning at runtime.
 This optimal path could be found using some sort of global optimization or a BVP solver like Matlab's bvp4c, but we found it was much easier and more practical to simply record a human driver driving the desired path.
 With practice (which is neccessary for the TeleOp portion of the game anyway), the human driver isn't far from optimal, and we can make tweaks to the path incredibly easily.

-Here's a video of our results:
+Here's a few videos of our results:

 And here's a cool graph comparing real drive data with the simulation.
 We used a genetic algorithm to find the model parameters.